oncodash/ontoweaver/docs/sections/information_fusion.rst

 The ``string`` submodule provides:

+- ``Function``: this is a generic merger that you instantiate by passing a function that takes two argument and returns a result.
+This way, you can use any existing binary function (i.e. that takes two argument and returns a single result) as a merger.
+Optionally, it can be instanciated with an additional unary function (i.e. that takes one argument and returns a single result), that is applied before the binary function, on both arguments of the merger call.
 - ``UseKey``: replace the identifier with the serialization used at the congregation step,
 - ``UseFirst``/``UseLast``: replace the type label with the first/last